Miniature golf: Course types

+Course features

-The 18th and final holes of many miniature golf courses are designed to literally capture the ball, effectively preventing the player from playing additional rounds without purchasing another game.
+The final holes (often the 18th hole or a bonus 19th hole) of many miniature golf courses are designed to capture the ball, effectively preventing the player from playing additional rounds without purchasing another game.
 This may be accomplished with a "drain" or trap-door hole setup that channels the ball to a lockbox.

-One popular method of theming the 18th hole in the United States is to use a gated, ramped target area depicting the face of a clown; if the ball lands "in" the clown's nose, a bell might sound and the player would win a discount ticket for another game.
-Another method for capturing the ball incorporated by various adventure golf courses involves a tube that sucks and propels the ball with pressurised air to a collection area or another area of the course typically on a higher elevation.
+The 19th hole on miniature golf courses is often a hole in which if a hole-in-one is scored, one receives a free game.
+One popular method of theming the 18th hole in the United States is to use a gated, ramped target area depicting the face of a clown; if the ball lands "in" the clown's nose, a bell may sound and the player would win a discount ticket for another game.
+Another method for capturing the ball incorporated by various adventure golf courses involves a tube that sucks and propels the ball with pressurized air to a collection area or another area of the course typically on a higher elevation.